vpayno/exercism-workspace/go/word-count/wordcount-doc.md

 import "wordcount"
 ```

-Package wordcount is used to count word frequencies\.
+Package wordcount is used to count word frequencies.

 ## Index